Get some design advice from Prey lead designer Ricardo Bare

 Restrictions are good for designers

-Later on in the discussion, we asked Bare about how he and Colantonio were able to balance their ambitious ideas without burning out their coworkers, and while he couldn’t tell us any specific ideas that got cut, he did say that listening to the restrictions placed on him by producers and artists helped him create some of the games’ most unique encounters.
+Later on in the discussion, we asked Bare about how he and Colantonio were able to balance their ambitious ideas without burning out their coworkers, and while he couldn’t tell us any specific ideas that got cut, he did say that listening to the restrictions placed on him by producers and artists helped him create some of the game's most unique encounters.
 (Which, for spoilers’ sakes, you’ll need to watch the video if you want to find out what ones those are.)

 If this discussion was helpful for you, we’d suggest following the Gamasutra Twitch channel for more developer interviews, editor roundtables and gameplay commentary.